tkngch/publication-resources/README.md

 # Publication Resources

 Here, you can find the data, the scripts and, where the license allows, the published articles.
+For the full list of publications, please see my Google scholar page: https://scholar.google.co.uk/citations?user=d2cJOkgAAAAJ&hl=en

 ## License